albertintech/apai/docs/congress/cmf/fema/house-member-guide.md

 - Continue old campaign playbooks in a new electoral environment
 - Take their base for granted while chasing voters who no longer determine outcomes
 - Fail to build the coalition relationships proportional systems reward
-- Wait until the First FEMA Election to start adapting
+- Wait until the First CEMA Election to start adapting

 This is not a threat.
 It is an honest description of how democratic reform works.
 The new system rewards different skills than the old system.
 Those skills are learnable.
 The question is whether you invest in learning them.